rackerlabs/support-how-to/content/general/rackspace-reseller-program.md

 ### How the program works

-Joining offers you access to the benefits you need to begin building and selling Rackspace solutions to your prospects and customers.
+Joining offers you access to the benefits that you need to begin building and selling Rackspace solutions to your prospects and customers.
 Our program offers market competitive reseller discounts that lead to higher margins and greater competitive advantages.
 You can see the reseller discounts on the [Rackspace Reseller Program](https://partners.rackspace.com/English/resellers.aspx) page.